aerial work platforms training

 3. Training and Competency:

-- Continuous Education: Regularly update training programs to include the latest safety standards and technological advancements.
-Encourage workers to participate in refresher courses and safety drills.
+• Continuous Education: Update training programs regularly to include the latest regulations and technological advancements.
+Encourage ongoing learning through refresher courses and safety drills.

 4. Implementing Safety Protocols: